FAIRplus/the-fair-cookbook/content/recipes/maturity.md

 ## Background

 Maturity models are not new.
-There are in fact training programs specifically designed for this such as
-The **Capability Maturity Model Integration (CMMI)** {footcite}`cmmi`.
+There are in fact training programs specifically designed for this such as the **Capability Maturity Model Integration (CMMI)** {footcite}`cmmi`.
 These models originate from engineering and manufacturing fields, in particular the military and aerospace industries, as means to rate the reliability and degree of development of a particular technology, skill or process, in other words, a capability.